 Download the Interbay P-Patch Food Bank Garden Best Practices here and read the section on Volunteers.
 Try to find at least one person to help you and don’t give up!

 I love the idea of the giving garden!
-How can get involved?h3>
+How Can I get involved?

-See the How You Can Help section at this website, or join one of our upcoming events!
+Start by visiting the How You Can Help section at this website, or join one of our upcoming events!

 I have no garden experience at all.
 Can I still volunteer?